-Bloomington is a small city with the heart of a major metropolis.

-Whether you prefer to spend time exploring our gorgeous campus, attending Big Ten sports, or enjoying the diverse shops and restaurants of Kirkwood Avenue, you'll never run out of things to do.
+city with the heart of a major metropolis.
+Whether you prefer to spend time exploring our gorgeous campus, attending Big Ten sports, or enjoying the diverse shops and restaurants of Kirkwood Avenue, you'll perfect to a sport of the sport o sports, or enjoying the diverse shops and restaurants of Kirkwood Avenue, you'll never run out of things to do.
 And our progressive academic climate and international culture ensures you'll feel welcome wherever you go.